How to Set Up Google Search Console, And Why It’s Basically Free SEO Gold

 • Not Verifying All Versions of Your Website: Ensure that you verify all versions of your site, including httphttpswww, and non-www versions.

-• Ignoring Errors in the Coverage Report: Failing to address errors can result in important pages not being indexed by Google.
+• Ignoring Errors in the Pages Report: Failing to address errors can result in important pages not being indexed by Google.

 • Not Submitting a Sitemap: A sitemap helps Google understand your site’s structure and find all your important content.